Bombshell - All you need to know about female-led Fox News scandal film, including the true story behind it

 Ailes resigned as chairman and CEO of Fox News two weeks after Carlson filed her lawsuit.
 He died a year later.

-Bombshell vs The Loudest Voice
+Bombshell: Comparisons with The Loudest Voice

 The Loudest Voice is a Showtime mini-series that aired on Sky Atlantic in the UK, based on a biography about Ailes called The Loudest Voice in the Room.